norulshahlam/assignment-school-admin-api/README.md

 # [Assignment for technical assessment](https://gist.github.com/ongbt/b06720e106a4a02ddf33de7bc5537e19#backend-api-asessment)

 ### Introduction
-The School Admin project is an API that register teachers to students.
+The School Admin project is an API service that register teachers to students.
 It provides a secure and easy-to-use platform for teachers to view their list of students.

 ### Technology Stack
 The School Admin project is built using the following technology stack: